WMAY-FM: History

 During the 1990s, WQLZ was the only radio station in the Central Illinois area with live DJs 24 hours a day, featuring "Ray Lytle's Morning Disaster" hosted by Ray Lytle with his brother Bodine, as well as Jim the Photographer, Mikey, Shawn Balint (who returned to the frequency sometime in the decade), Rocky, Mychelle the Weather Babe, Brando and Rich, Marvin, Larz, and others.
 In 2006, Balint went on to the St. Louis market, Mikey left radio, and in November 2007, Jim the Photographer died in his home.

 On August 24, 2015, WQLZ began temporarily simulcasting on WLCE, which became the new home for WQLZ on September 4.
 On that day, 92.7 began stunting with TV theme songs as "TV 93" and changed its call sign to WUSW-FM.
 On the 8th, 92.7 flipped to country as "92.7 US Country".
 The call sign WUSW was briefly moved to 1670 AM in Madison, WI, until WUSW-FM assumed the call sign on the 22nd.

 On August 28, 2020, Midwest Family announced that WUSW would drop its country format and begin simulcasting WMAY on September 1.
 The addition of 92.7 expanded WMAY’s FM coverage to areas to the south and east of Springfield.
 The station changed its call letters to WMAY-FM, effective February 10, 2021.

+On June 2nd, 2025, WQLZ announced on their social media accounts the station will be returning to the 92.7 FM frequency on July 1, 2025.
+A callsign swap form was filed with the FCC with the WMAY-FM call letters moving to 97.7 FM.